Systems-Modeling/SysML-v2-Release/README.md

   * Model projects (KerMl and SysML textual notation)
       * `kerml` - Example models in the Kernel Modeling Language (KerML)
       * `sysml` - Example models in the Systems Modeling Language (SysML) v2
-      * `sysml.library` - Normative model libraries for both KerML and SysML
+      * `sysml.library` - Normative model libraries for both KerML and SysML, textual notation representation
+      * `sysml.library.xmi` - Normative model libraries for both KerML and SysML, XMI representation
+        * **Note:** These are Eclipse XMI files (`.kermlx` and `.sysmlx` extensions), which is not a fully normative OMG XMI representation.
+The XMI is exported _without_ derived property values or implied relationships.

 Additional content can be accessed at the following URLs.